mendix/docs/content/en/docs/developerportal/collaborate/team/app-roles.md

 The Technical Contact will be changed for all environments.

 {{% alert color="info" %}}
-Mendix Admins can also re-assign the Technical Contact role to another team member using the Deploy API Version 3.
+Mendix Admins can also give the Technical Contact role to another team member using the Deploy API Version 3.
 For more information, see [the Deploy API – Version 3](/apidocs-mxsdk/apidocs/deploy-api-3/).
 {{% /alert %}}